-In this smoked pork tenderloin recipe, I brine it in apple juice, smoke it with apple wood then use my version of apple barbecue sauce to finish it off.
+In this smoked pork tenderloin recipe, I decided to cook it with an apple theme – I brined it in apple juice, smoked it with apple wood then used my version of apple barbecue sauce to finish it off.

 Pour 1 quart of apple juice over the salt and rub and mix well.